This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 The Australian Centre for the Moving Image (ACMI)

-Visiting ACMI (beside Federation Square) was a filler activity one day for the kids, but turned out to be a total unexpected surprise.
+Visiting ACMI (beside Federation Square) turned out to be a totally unexpected surprise.
 My kids loved the interactive displays as they learned about the history of film, the film industry and more modern digital culture.
 While we were there, they were showing the 3D film Collisions (FREE), a virtual reality film about an indigenous man’s experience witnessing atomic testing in the 1950s.
 It was an amazing opportunity for the kids to experience this new evolution in film – 3D and virtual reality.
 But most of all it provoked a lot of discussion about the aboriginal people of Australia, nuclear testing and first contact.
 There are lots of wonderful films showing that you can pay additionally for.
-FREE Museum Entrance, Can pay for feature films
+FREE Museum Entrance, Can pay for feature films.

 National Gallery Victoria